FFMG/tinyjson/README.md

   ...
 ```

-You can also use a literal
+You can also use literals

 ```cpp
 using namespace TinyJSON;